fatmaT2001/fatmaT2001/README.md

 > "AI should be useful, not just impressive."

 I'm not here to build things that end up in a drawer.
 I'm here to make things that get used, help people, and spark curiosity.
-If it’s practical, creative, or a little chaotic — I’m in.
+If it’s practical, creative, or a little chaotic, I’m in.

 ---